codecypher/LearnAI/Level-0/swe/peopleware.md

 Something about their environment and corporate culture is failing to attract and keep good people or is making it impossible for even good people to work effectively.

-2. The best people were about 2.5 x better than the median performer.
+2. The best people were about 2.5 times better than the median performer.

 3. The half that are better-than-median performers out-performed the other half by more than 2:1.

 The following factors have little or no affect on performance:

 - Language

 - Years of experience

-- Number of defects: In fact, the zero-defect workers performed better on average.
+- Number of defects: the zero-defect workers performed better on average.

 - Salary

-### Chapter 9
+## 9 Saving Money on Space

 The total investment in the worker could easily be 20 times the cost of his or her workplace (20:1).

 Workers who reported that their workplace was acceptably quiet were 1/3 more likely to deliver zero-defect work.

+## Intermezzo: Productivity Measurement and Unidentified Flying Objects

+Gilb’s Law

+But You Can’t Afford Not to Know

+Measuring with Your Eyes Closed

-## Chapter 10
+## 10 Brain Time versus Body Time

-**Myth:** Work accomplished is proportional to the number of paid hours worked.
+> Myth: Work accomplished is proportional to the number of paid hours worked.

+## 11 The Telephone

+When you begin to collect data about the quality of work time, your attention is automatically focused on one of the principal causes of interruption, the incoming telephone call.

+### A Modified Telephone Ethic

+Enough is enough.
+The path toward sanity in working conditions is a new attitude toward interruptions and toward the telephone.

+People who are charged with getting work done must have some peace and quiet to do it in which means periods of total freedom from interruptions.

+When they want to work in flow, they have to have some efficient, acceptable way of ignoring incoming calls.

+There are workable schemes to help people free themselves from phones and other interruptions when they find it necessary.

+### Incompatible Multitasking

+When you ate doing think-intensive work like design, interruptions are productivity killers.

+To the extent that knowledge workers are required to multitask, their managers need to take account of the flow requirements of the different tasks.

+Mixing flow and highly interruptive activities is a recipe for nothing but frustration.

+More important than any gimmick you introduce is a change in attitude.

+People must learn that it is okay sometimes not to answer their phones, and their managers need to understand that as well.

+The character of knowledge workers’ work: The quality of their time is important, not just its quantity.

+## 12 Bring Back The Door

+There are some prevalent symbols of success and failure in creating a sensible workplace.

+The most obvious symbol of success is the door.

+When there are sufficient doors, workers can control noise and interruptibility to suit their changing needs.

-## Chapter 13
+## 13 Taking Umbrella Steps

+For this final chapter on the office environment, we look into characteristics of an ideal workplace, trying to shed some light on concerns such as these:

+- What kind of space would support your workers best to make them comfortable, happy, and productive?

+- What form of work space would make these workers feel best about themselves and about their work?

-Windows!
+> Windows!

 ----------

-# Part III The Right People
+# Part III: The Right People

+The final outcome of any effort is more a function of who does the work than of how the work is done.

+But modern management science pays almost no attention to hiring and keeping the right people.

+Management science is much more concerned with the boss’s role as principal strategist and tactician of the work.

+We are taught to think of management as playing out one of those battle simulation board games.

-In the next four chapters, we will attempt to undo the damage of the manager-as-strategist view, and replace it with an approach that encourages you to court success with the following formula.
+In the next four chapters, we will attempt to undo the damage of the manager-as-strategist view, and replace it with an approach that encourages you to court success with this formula:

 ### Formula for success

 1. Get the right people.

 2. Make them happy so they do not want to leave.

 3. Turn them loose.

-### Chapter 14
+Of course, you have to coordinate the efforts of even the best team so that all the individual contributions add up to an integrated whole.

+For most efforts, success or failure is in the cards from the moment the team is formed and the initial directions set out.

+With talented people, the manager can almost coast from that point on.

+## 14 The Hornblower Factor

 Corporate culture is unhealthy: